opendistro/for-elasticsearch-docs/docs/install/deb.md

 # Debian package

 Installing and running Open Distro for Elasticsearch from an Debian package is a more manual process than the Docker image.
-We recommend Ubuntu, but any Debian-based distribution that uses [systemd](https://en.wikipedia.org/wiki/Systemd) should work.
+We recommend Ubuntu 16.04 or 18.04, but any Debian-based distribution that uses [systemd](https://en.wikipedia.org/wiki/Systemd) should work.
 These steps assume you're using Ubuntu 18.04.

 1. Install Java 11: